-- Functional neurosurgery product, and biologics and drug delivery systems product sales: Revenues from the sale of functional neurosurgery products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system), and biologics and drug delivery systems (consisting primarily of disposable products related to customer-sponsored clinical trials utilizing the ClearPoint system), are generally based on customer purchase orders, the predominance of which require delivery within one week of the order having been placed, and are generally recognized at the point at which legal title, and risks and rewards of ownership, along with physical possession, transfer to the customer. - Capital equipment sales - o Capital equipment sales preceded by evaluation periods: The predominance of capital equipment sales (consisting of integrated computer hardware and software that are integral components of the Company's ClearPoint system) are preceded by customer evaluation periods of generally 90 days.
+- Functional neurosurgery product, biologics and drug delivery systems product, and therapy product sales: Revenues from the sale of functional neurosurgery products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system), biologics and drug delivery systems (consisting primarily of disposable products related to customer-sponsored clinical trials utilizing the ClearPoint system), and therapy products (consisting of disposable laser applicators), are generally based on customer purchase orders, the predominance of which require delivery within one week of the order having been placed, and are generally recognized at the point at which legal title, and risks and rewards of ownership, along with physical possession, transfer to the customer. - Capital equipment sales - Capital equipment sales preceded by evaluation periods.
+The predominance of capital equipment sales (consisting of integrated computer hardware and software that are integral components of the Company's ClearPoint system) are preceded by customer evaluation periods of generally 90 days.
 During these evaluation periods, installation of, and training of customer personnel on, the systems have been completed and the systems have been in operation.
 Accordingly, revenue from capital equipment sales following such evaluation periods is recognized at the point in time the Company is in receipt of an executed purchase agreement or purchase order.